Unpacking Generativity

 The symposium Unpacking Generativity invites critical engagement with generative AI systems from interdisciplinary perspectives.
 Focusing on three thematic blocks—Epistemology, Politics, and Aesthetics—the event aims to explore the societal impact and symbolic power of generative AI beyond technical definitions, situating it within broader knowledge systems, political economies, and visual cultures.

 Bringing together scholars, theorists, and practitioners from fields such as Science and Technology Studies, media theory, political science, digital cultures, computer science, and the arts, the symposium fosters dialogue on the shifting landscape of digital infrastructures.
 Each thematic block will feature a keynote, two lightning talks, and a joint discussion.
 The event will close with a final conversation between all three keynote speakers.
-The symposium will take place in person in Dresden.
+The symposium will be held in person in Dresden and will also be streamed online.

 The symposium is organized by Niklas Egberts, Jasmin Höning, and Nelly Saibel as part of the Schaufler Lab@TU Dresden.